bengbmccoy/COMP9331_Assignment/README.md

 - Fix the disconnection of blocked users
 - Accept only phone numbers as usernames
 - time checking of tempIDs and contact logs
+- udp listening should start after log in

 - Properly documented report
 - Code quality and comments